ftnt-dspille/fsr-noc-automation/content/chapter-02-ftnt-apis/40-fmg-api-in-soar.md

 weight: 40
 ---

-The FortiManager JSON RPC connector was created by myself (Dylan Spille) to better work with the RPC actions that foritmanager supports.
-In order to use this connector, you do need to have familarity with FMG API endpoints, and how to format the request data.
+The FortiManager JSON RPC connector was created by myself (Dylan Spille) to better work with the RPC actions that FortiManager supports.
+In order to use this connector, you do need to have familiarity with FMG API endpoints, and how to format the request data.
 Make sure you've read the FMG API section before this chapter.

 ## Prerequisites